 Addictions have serious effects on the brain.
 Some drugs disrupt normal brain communication by attaching to the neurons, which tricks the brain into thinking they are neurotransmitters, like nicotine which stimulates the VTA dopamine-releasing neuron.
 Other drugs like amphetamines and cocaine prevent dopamine—the pleasure hormone—from being removed from the synaptic cleft—the space between two neurons.
 The third category of drugs, like opium and heroin, decrease the activity of the inhibitory neuron preventing overproduction of dopamine by the VTA neuron.

 Drugs can cause the brain to release up to 10 times more dopamine than the amount released during pleasurable activities.
 Additionally, the feeling produced generally occurs faster and lasts longer.
 Soon, activities that used to make the user feel good no longer produce the same effect, which can result in despair and lack of motivation.
 This produces addiction, which, with some drugs, can occur after a single use.
-Because drugs affect the reward system in the brain, addiction changes reward circuitry and result in craving independent of pleasure.
-Using essential oils and being happy and can assist.
+Because drugs affect the reward system in the brain, addiction changes reward circuitry and result in craving the independence of pleasure.

 To the brain, all addictions have similar damaging effects.
 When the brain starts expecting these substances but fails to receive them if the individual chooses to enter recovery, the body experiences a variety of generally unpleasant physiological and emotional responses.